 About IAAF 2020

-Virtual panel discussions will focus on three areas: Customer Experiences & Content Creation, Acquisition & Program Management, and Innovation--in the federal government and internationally.
-In addition, the forum will include a virtual Exhibitor Round-Robin where 24 accessibility consultants and/or IT companies with accessibility programs will each make a five minute demonstration of their products and services that support those with disabilities.
+Virtual panel discussions focused on three areas: Customer Experiences & Content Creation, Acquisition & Program Management, and Innovation--in the federal government and internationally.
+In addition, the forum included a virtual Exhibitor Round-Robin where 24 accessibility consultants and/or IT companies with accessibility programs gave a five minute demonstration of their products and services that support those with disabilities.

 - Acquisition professionals

 - IT acquisitions requiring officials